ChengliZhu777/VINet/README.md

-VINet: Vertically Invariant Network for Vertical and Horizontal Scene Text Recognition
+# VINet: Vertically Invariant Network for Vertical and Horizontal Scene Text Recognition
+This repo releases the code and dataset of "VINet: Vertically Invariant Network for Vertical and Horizontal Scene Text Recognitionk".